mgarratt/spotify-control/README.md

   --quiet, -q     decrease log level
   --logfile file  log to file instead of <stderr>

-Use spotify-control PrintCommands for all available commands
+Use spotify-control print_commands for all available commands

 ```